jetchegaray/migrator-adabas2sql/README.md

-# transform_adabas_to_sql
+# transform adabas to sql

-This is an old window swing application on java.
+This is an old window-swing application on java for migration porposes.

-the Main Idea is convert any adbas SQL to SQL
+the Main Idea is convert any adbas SQL scripts to SQL standar, for those who has that old database in their system

 things to know ::